My 2026 MacBook Air Developer Setup: Clean, Lean, and Reproducible

 Once the system is stable, restore personal data:

-12. Future Additions (Only When Needed)
+export PATH="/Library/TeX/texbin:$PATH"12.
+Future Additions (Only When Needed)

-Keep these in your back pocket:
+I have kept these in my back pocket:

 - Containers: Replace Docker Desktop with OrbStack (lighter, faster).